burtonrj/CytoPy/docs/source/5_classify.rst

 This is clearly a very complex population tree.
 If we wanted a classifier to identify the populations "CD3+" and "T cells", how would we do so when there are clearly overlaps?
 (A cell might fall inside the CD3+ gate but then not the T cell gate). **CellClassifier** supports both multi-class and multi-label prediction (however the choice of algorithm to use may be limited for multi-label prediction, see Scikit-Learn documentation for more details: https://scikit-learn.org/stable/modules/multiclass.html).

 For multi-class but single label predictions (cells belong to one population and one population only), **CellClassifier** assigns a single class to each cell in the training data.
 For multi-label prediction, **CellClassifier** generates a dense binary matrix of shape (n_samples, n_classes).
+When we call subsequent methods for multi-label prediction we can specify the *threshold* a class must exceed for a positive assignment (defaults to 0.5, i.e. >50% probability of positive outcome to be assigned a class).

 When the predicting new **Populations** for some unclassified **FileGroup** after training, **Populations** inherit from the 'root' population chosen when initiating the **CellClassifier**.